Facebook Video Best Practice

 If you can add a little humor, you might be able to increase the engagement and shares on your videos.

 I have used some humor in a few of my videos, and they were received very well.
-I do not use it all of the time, but when the time is right, I will add it.
+I do not use it all of the time, but I will add it when the time is right.

 Bloopers can even produce positive results.
 Why?